fibercrypto/libskyfiber-dotnet/README.md

 [![Build Status](https://travis-ci.org/libskycoin-dotnet.svg?branch=develop)](https://travis-ci.org/simelo/libskycoin-dotnet)

 .Net client library for Skycoin API.
-This library is a .Net assembly generated with SWIG to access Skycoin API from .Net.
+This library is a .Net composed assembly generated with SWIG and OPENAPI to access Skycoin API from .Net.

 ## Table of Contents